Creatine 101: What's It For, Why Take It, How To Get It

 It is okay to vary the time you take creatine based on your day, but it is recommended that you take it around your workout window.

-The form of creatine offered by Thorne is Creapure®, a micronized form of creatine monohydrate that is colorless, odorless, and offers enhanced solubility, making it easy to mix in water.
+Thorne uses a micronized form of creatine monohydrate that is colorless, odorless, and offers enhanced solubility, making it easy to mix in water.
 Mix one level scoop with at least eight ounces of water, juice, or a preferred beverage daily, or as recommended by your health-care or performance professional.
 It can be consumed 30-90 minutes before or after exercise.

 One Scoop (5 g) Contains: